GSO Test

 PE

-The children will have their PE lessons with Mr Maura.
-This term our lessons will be on a Wednesday and Thursday.
+The children will have their PE lessons with Mr Walters.
+This term our lessons will be on a Tuesday and Thursday.